Am I wrong, but does the Roman Church, and Thomists, in particular, have a tendency to neglect discussion of the spirit of man?

 It is the nature of spirit to put itself in relation, the capacity to see itself and the other.
 Hedwig Conrad-Martius speaks of the retroscendence of the spirit: the spirit is not merely there; it goes back upon itself, I as it were; it knows about itself; it constitutes a doubled existence which not only is, but knows about itself, has itself.
 The difference between matter and spirit would, accordingly, consist in this, that matter is what is "das auf sich Geworfole" (that which is thrown upon itself), while the spirit is "das sich selbst Entwerfende" (that which throws itself forth, guides itself or designs itself) which is not only there, but is itself in transcending itself, in looking toward the other and in looking back upon itself.
 However, this may be in detail - we need not investigate it here - openness, relatedness to the whole, lies in the essence of the spirit.
 And precisely in this, namely, that it not only is, but reaches beyond itself, it comes to itself.
 In transcending itself it has itself; by being with the other it first becomes itself, it comes to itself.
 Expressed differently again: being with the other is its form of being with itself.
 One is reminded of a fundamental theological axiom that is applicable here in a peculiar manner, namely Christ's saying, "Only the one who loses himself can find himself"

 It is the faculty of love by which we relate to God.
 God loves us, we accept that love and then return it to him.
 Only then are we, in turn, able to relate and love other persons.
 The dynamic of love that originates with God stimulates a special form of knowing and a special form of desiring.
 If this indeed the influence of the spirit, it is not so much a seperate entity that can be isolate, but rather one that is influenced by the divine and in turn impinges upon all aspects of our humanity.
-It engages all other human faculties, purifies them, and directs them to their highest end in a unity of the human person.
+It engages all other human faculties, purifies, transforms and exalts them, directing them to their highest end in a unity of the human person.

 The desire to love God and to worship him - the virtue of religion - is something that differentiates us from the animals and likens us to angels.
 It is also the highest expression of the love of God.
 It is easy to see the neglect of consideration of the spirit of man might indeed affect our liturgical life profoundly with all the ramifications that will have on the Christian life and society as a whole.